Grace

 Graceful and moist, perseverance brings good fortune through unchanging purpose.

 Grace or simplicity?
 A white horse comes as if on wings.
-He is not a robber, he will woo at the right time.
+He is not a robber, He will woo at the right time.

 Small Image